 I have a lot of lake and pond swimming memories from my childhood.
 Thinking back on them now, I was both brave and such a baby at the same time.
+This story contains a list of lake beaches in Central Mass.

 Perhaps the bravest swimming I did in my childhood was in the pond behind the Snowbound Club in Winchendon.
 My parents, along with some relatives and friends, were original members of the Snowbound Club.
 That would be the mid-1970s.
 The club started as a cellar hole that was capped, and all indoor club activities were held in the underground bunker.
 There was also a campground there, all private, just for members.
 The pond, according to my cousins, had snapping turtles, and they would remind me of that as soon as I was in the water.
 There was a rope swing of sorts–a pulley and handle on a cable that you would hang onto at the top of a hill, jump up and out–and then let go as you were cruising over the water.
 I don’t remember being that competent or brave enough for that, but it was sure fun to watch others flying down the hill and dropping in to the water.